 It’s only half true that diamonds are a girl’s best friend—just like people, only a few diamonds are worthy of your company and devotion.
 How can you choose the quality gems from the clunkers?
-Consult this quick, simple guide to diamond grading from our expert Bucks County jewelers.
+Consult this quick, simple guide to diamond grading.

 Cut is by far the most important of the 4 C’s.
 In the rough, diamonds look ordinary (and, if you can believe it, sometimes downright ugly).
 However, when cut by a highly-skilled expert jeweler, a diamond is shaped with a series of clean, sharp cuts that cause it to refract light and transform the stone into the valuable gem that we recognize as a diamond gem. a well-cut diamond will have sparkle and “fire” whereas a poorly cut one will appear dull, despite its relative clarity and colorlessness.